Virginia Shoplifting Defense Lawyer

 Even if there is no legal defense to your shoplifting charge, we still might be able to get your case dismissed.

-If you are charged with petty shoplifting and you have a good prior record, some judges and prosecutors might agree to dismiss your case after you meet certain conditions.
+If you are charged with petit or petty shoplifting and you have a good prior record, some judges and prosecutors might agree to dismiss your case after you meet certain conditions.
 You would usually have to pay restitution, stay free of new charges for a period of time, perform some community service, and possibly attend anti-shoplifting classes.
 If you do everything you’re supposed to, your charge would normally be dismissed.

 This outcome is known as a first offender disposition.
 It’s not always available, but it can be a great way to prevent a misdemeanor from tarnishing your clean record.

 - While we’ve only included one here, I have over 150 reviews around the web.
 Check them out on Google, Avvo, and Yelp.